Andrew Jirasek

 Research Interests & Projects

 Currently, the advent of complex radiotherapy treatments such as volumetric modulated arc therapy (VMAT) has outpaced developments in radiation dosimeters capable in measuring radiation dose in 3D and with high spatial and dosimetric accuracy and precision.
 Our research program involves the development and application of radiosensitive polymer gel dosimeters for use in radiotherapy dose verification.
-The program is a collaborative effort between physics, oncology, and engineering.
+The program is a collaborative effort with BC Cancer and encompasses physics, oncology, data analytics, and engineering.
 Typical research areas include, but are not limited to:

 • Development of high dose-sensitivity polymer gel dosimeters for use with x-ray CT imaging for dose information extraction.